julienetie/wavefront_v3/readme.md

 - Render directly to the DOM without caching or extra overhead.
 - Manage your application state without the dependency of "this" or ".bind()"

-### Handeling Events
+### Handling Events
 At the moment Wavefront does not feature an events library.
 You can use [yogafire](https://github.com/julienetie/yogafire) for event delegation.
 Event management will likely be integrated in version 0.3.x using a modular version of yogafire.

 ### Browser Support
 ###### Supported browsers:
 - Edge 14, Chrome 61, Safari 10, Firefox 53, Opera

 Wavefront does not support Internet Explorer.
-It is possible to make Wavefront support IE11 by using a DOMParser and babel but Wavefront does not want to be complicit in keeping IE11 alive, it's dying so just let it die.
+Although it is possible to make Wavefront support IE11 by using a [DOMParser](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) along with [babel](https://babeljs.io) but Wavefront does not want to be complicit in keeping IE11 alive, it's dying so just let it die.

 #### Credits
 - Wavefront Author: [Julien Etienne](https://github.com/julienetie)